 Welcome to the mothership!

-Sherese Francis is a southeast Queens-based poet, speculative fiction writer, blogger, workshop facilitator, and literary curator.
-She has published and will publish work in journals and anthologies including No Dear, Apex Magazine, The Pierian Literary Review, Bone Bouquet, African Voices, Newtown Literary, Blackberry Magazine, Kalyani Magazine, and Near Kin: A Collection of Words and Arts Inspired by Octavia Butler.
+Sherese Francis is a Queens-based poet, text artist, spec. fic. writer, workshop facilitator, and literary curator of the mobile library project, J. Expressions.
+She has published and will publish work in journals and anthologies including Obsidian Lit, Cosmonauts Avenue, No Dear, Apex Magazine, La Pluma Y La Tinta’s New Voices Anthology, The Pierian Literary Review, Bone Bouquet, African Voices, Newtown Literary, Free Verse and Near Kin: A Collection of Words and Arts Inspired by Octavia Butler .
 Additionally, she has published two chapbooks, Lucy’s Bone Scrolls and Variations on Sett/ling Seed/ling.
-Sherese was recently the poetry editor for SpokenBlackGirl.com and is the co-editor of Harlequin Creature’s Social Justice Subscription Series.
-Her current projects include her Afrofuturism-inspired brand, Futuristically Ancient; and her southeast Queens based pop up bookshop/mobile library project, J. Expressions.
+Currently, she is a co-editor and board member of Harlequin Creature and a core member of The Southeast Queens Artist Alliance.

 Futuristically Ancient/A Future Ancient

 Key Terms: Writing & Editing Services| Literary Art Programming & Consulting | Workshop Facilitation | Mythic and Media Literacy | Black Speculative & Visionary Work of the African Diaspora | Afrofuturism

 Futuristically Ancient/A Future Ancient is the umbrella brand for my work as an artist.

 When I began Futuristically Ancient in 2011, it started as a blog exploring the intersections of the past, present and future through an Afro-diasporic lens.
 Then its main focus turned towards the movement of Afrofuturism.
 Since then I have grown as a writer, artist, and thinker, publishing work that reflected my studies in the areas of afrofuturism, speculative fiction and mythology.
 Now I am looking towards making Futuristically Ancient (and my social media handles A Future Ancient) my official artist brand.